Boron Foods: 5 Nutritionally Rich Sources of Boron for Reduced SHBG & Increased T

 Dried apricots are not only delicious, but also a nutritional powerhouse providing decent amounts of vitamins A, C and E…

 What makes apricots awesome for testosterone production, is their relatively high amount of boron, as 100 grams of dried apricots provides 2mg’s of boron (66% RDA).

 Add them to a trail mix of raisins, prunes, and Brazil nuts, and you got yourself boron to spare.

-Boron is great for total and free testosterone levels, but sometimes getting it from foods can be tricky (hence why in some cases supplementation is ideal).
+Boron is great for total and free testosterone levels, but sometimes getting it from foods can be tricky.
+Because of this we also recommend a boron supplement (affiliate link).